ccollicutt-sysdigorg/kraken-hunter-toronto/docs/getting-started/access-sysdig-environment.md

 {: .goal }
 >At the completion of this section, you will have access to your Sysdig Secure account and are able to login to Sysdig Secure and see the Sysdig Secure dashboard.

-## Accessing your Sysdig environment
+## Accessing Your Sysdig Environment

 You'll have received a login and password for Sysdig from the facilitator.
 To sign into your environment.